popecruzdt/dt-k8s-otel-o11y-traces/README.md

 ## Wrap Up

 ### What You Learned Today
-By completing this lab, you've successfully deployed the OpenTelemetry Collector to collect logs, enrich log attributes for better context, and ship those logs to Dynatrace for analysis.
+By completing this lab, you've successfully deployed the OpenTelemetry Collector to collect traces, enrich span attributes for better context, and ship those traces/spans to Dynatrace for analysis.
-- The OpenTelemetry Collector was deployed as a DaemonSet, behaving as an Agent running on each Node
+- The OpenTelemetry Collector was deployed as a Deployment, behaving as a Gateway on the cluster
-- The Dynatrace Distro of OpenTelemetry Collector includes supported modules needed to ship logs to Dynatrace
+- The Dynatrace Distro of OpenTelemetry Collector includes supported modules needed to ship traces to Dynatrace
-  - The `filelog` receiver scrapes logs from the Node filesystem and parses the contents
+  - The `otlp` receiver receives traces (and other signals) from OpenTelemetry exporters via gRPC/HTTP
-  - The `k8sattributes` processor enriches the logs with Kubernetes attributes
+  - The `k8sattributes` processor enriches the spans with Kubernetes attributes
-  - The `resourcedetection` processor enriches the logs with cloud and cluster (GCP/GKE) attributes
+  - The `resourcedetection` processor enriches the spans with cloud and cluster (GCP/GKE) attributes
-  - The `resource` processor enriches the logs with custom (resource) attributes
+  - The `resource` processor enriches the spans with custom (resource) attributes
 - Dynatrace DQL (via Notebooks) allows you to perform powerful queries and analysis of the log data

 <!-- ------------------------ -->